-ED 422 Working with Parents and Professionals 3
+ED 422 Working with Parents and Professionals

-This course will focus on skills necessary for teachers to work with parents and professionals.
+This course will focus on skills necessary for teachers to work with parents of students with disabilities and with other professionals.
 Included are techniques for involving parents in the educational process, counseling approaches, and conferencing practices.
-Emphasis is placed on working with the parents of exceptional students.

-ED 423 Introduction to Classroom Management 3
+ED 423 Introduction to Classroom Management

-Provides theory and strategies for managing the K-12 classroom.
+Provides theory and strategies for managing the K-12 classroom with an emphasis on students with disabilities.
 While a variety of theories will be studied, the systematic use of applied behavior analysis techniques will be a major emphasis of the course.

-ED 424 Introduction to Mild Handicaps
+ED 424 Introduction to Mild Disablities